Hi I’m Owen,

-Skimp.io is my latest creation.
-A digital agency offering a growing list of specialised online marketing services provided by my awesome overseas team, designed to be easy to use and affordable for freelancers, small business and ecommerce merchants.
+Kapable.co is part of my Universe.
+A digital agency offering a simple online marketing management service provided by my awesome overseas team, designed to be easy to use and affordable for online retailers, freelancers & small business owners.

 I’m also the proud Co-Founder & Marketing Director of Peachymama with my wife Merril.
 Peachymama is a fast growing women’s online fashion retailer serving new mothers.

 If you really need more detail, here’s a quick rundown of my life so far…

 - I’ve sipped tea with the Bee Gees; produced a #1 song; built an awesome ecommerce business with my wife Merril; and held corporate marketing and operational management positions for 12 years.

 - produced a #1 song; built an awesome ecommerce business with my wife Merril; and held corporate marketing and operational management positions for 12 years.

 - built an awesome ecommerce business with my wife Merril; and held corporate marketing and operational management positions for 12 years.

 - held corporate marketing and operational management positions for 12 years.

 Tea with the Bee Gees back stage at the American Music Awards was cool…playing Madison Square Garden with Merril Bainbridge, Sheryl Crow & No Doubt was surreal…two Gold records and 3x Platinum hanging on the wall is proof that if you dream it you can do it.